nestauk/escoe_workshop_streamlit/README.md

 ## 🛠️ Setup

+Click fork on the upper right corner of the page to create a copy of this repository in your GitHub account.

 In your terminal, you will need to run the following commands to set up the environment and install the package requirements.

-1. Fork this repository:

-Click fork on the upper right corner of the page to create a copy of this repository in your GitHub account.

-2. Clone this repository:
+1. Clone this repository:

 `git clone git@github.com:YOUR_GITHUB_HANDLE/escoe_workshop_streamlit.git`